 Pension Survivor Options: What Spouses Need to Know

-Many pensions offer joint and survivor options that pay you a smaller monthly amount while you’re alive, in exchange for continuing income to your spouse after you die.
-The “right” choice depends on what your spouse would live on if you weren’t here, including their Social Security situation, any pension or income they have of their own, your essential monthly expenses, and how much income the surviving spouse would need to keep the household stable.
+Many pensions offer joint and survivor options that pay you a smaller monthly amount while you are alive, in exchange for continuing income to your spouse after you die.
+The “right” choice depends on what your spouse would live on if you were not here.
+That includes their Social Security situation, any pension or income they have of their own, your essential monthly expenses, and how much income the surviving spouse would need to keep the household stable.

 For many employer pensions, federal rules generally require the default benefit for a married participant to be paid as a Qualified Joint and Survivor Annuity (QJSA) unless the spouse signs a written waiver and the plan allows a different option.